Rapyd-Samples/.github/profile/README.md

 Looking for ways to integrate the [Rapyd API](https://rapyd.net) into your project?
 Here are some samples that can help you get started.

-## 🚀 API Keys
-Sign up at the [Rapyd Client Portal](https://dashboard.rapyd.net) to get your sandbox API Keys.

 ## 📖 Documentation
-Explore our curated collection of links, providing easy access to a range of detailed and user-friendly documentation pages for developers.
+Explore our curated collection of links, providing easy access to a range of detailed and user-friendly documentation pages for developers. <br>Be sure and sign up at the Rapyd Client Portal to get your sandbox [API Keys](https://dashboard.rapyd.net).

  * [API Reference](https://docs.rapyd.net/en/api-reference.html)<br>
  * [Get Started Guide](https://docs.rapyd.net/en/get-started.html)<br>